Writing your first runbooks

 During the post-incident review, someone will ask "why did it take so long to fix?", and one of the inevitable answers will be "we didn't have a runbook in place".

 Honestly, anything is better than nothing.
-As time goes on, and your team gains operational experience, your runbooks will improve.
+As time goes on, and your team gains operational experience, your runbooks will improve as gaps are found.

 To start, you want to be documenting the manual steps necessary to get your service working again.
 You want to tell folks exactly what to do: